knative/specs/specs/eventing/control-plane.md

   event routing resources and manage the software configuration of Knative Eventing and the underlying abstractions.

+## Resource Overview

+The Knative Eventing API provides a set of primitives to support both point-to-point communication channels (`messaging.knative.dev`) and content-based event routing (`eventing.knative.dev`).
+This specification describes API interfaces of Knative Eventing resources as well as the supported [event routing](./data-plane.md) logic and configuration settings.

+At the moment, the Knative Eventing specification does not contemplate any non-Kubernetes-backed implementations, and therefore does not specifically define the mapping of Kubernetes verbs (read, watch, patch, etc) to developer roles.
+See the [Overview documentation](./overview.md) for general definitions of the different API objects.

 ## RBAC Profile

-In order to validate the controls described in [Resource Overview](#resource-overview), the following Kubernetes RBAC profile may be applied in a Kubernetes cluster.
+In order to validate the controls described in [Resource Overview](#resource-overview), the following Kubernetes RBAC profile can be applied in a Kubernetes cluster.
 This Kubernetes RBAC is an illustrative example of the minimal profile rather than a requirement.
 This Role should be sufficient to develop, deploy, and manage event routing for an application within a single namespace.
 Knative Conformance tests against "MUST", "MUST NOT",